 Most likely Tracy didn’t hasten and publish ‘The Book’ after Red Wheel/Weiser contract didn’t actualize, due to her urgent desire to sever her ties with Boyd Rice lingering for all the while; nor to have Boyd Rice take credit for her work; and perhaps to reintegrate the book into her future work The Merovingian Mythos [like how Tracy’s ‘The Cave of Treasures‘ book was reintegrated into ‘Hocus Pocus‘ after HarperCollins published Tracy’s book under Peter Levenda’s name as ‘Papal Magic‘ book].

 ‘The Book’ was already available and complete in October/November 2003 and even before Da Vinci Code Decoded‘ was published (April 2004), and as it was proposed to Tracy to write Decoded book by Disinfo Publications .
-In fact, there is a great possibility Tracy first drafted The Book in January 2001.
+In fact, there is a great possibility Tracy first drafted The Book in January 2001 at her age of 22 years.
 ‘The Book’ was available to Tracy R. Twyman before Dan Brown’s ‘Da Vinci Code’ was published.

 In fact, Tracy Twyman in her article on the “The History of Dagobert’s Revenge Magazine“, omitting the mention of the history of The Vessel of God, she states: